playgameservices/ios-basic-samples/CollectAllTheStars/README.md

 copy over your client ID to your own `Constants.h` file.
 To follow this process, perform the following steps:

+1. In a terminal window, change directories to the <CollectAllTheStars> directory which contains the Podfile and add the cocoapod project to the workspace.
+To do this run `pod update`.
+2. Open the CollectAllTheStars workspace: `open CollectAllTheStars.xcworkspace`.
-1. Open up your CollectAllTheStars project settings.
+3. Open up your project settings.
 Select the "CollectAllTheStars" target and, on the "Summary" tab, change the Bundle Identifier to something appropriate for your Provisioning Profile.
 (It will probably look like com.<your_company>.CollectAllTheStars)
     * If you plan on only running this on an emulator, you can leave it as-is.
-2. Click the "Info" tab and go down to the bottom where you see "URL Types".
+4. Click the "Info" tab and go down to the bottom where you see "URL Types".
 Expand this and change the "Identifier" and "URL Schemes" from `com.example.CollectAllTheStars` to whatever you used in Step 1.
-3. If you have already created this application in the Play Console (because you have created the Android or web version of the game, for example), you can skip steps 4 and 5 below.
+5. If you have already created this application in the Play Console (because you have created the Android or web version of the game, for example), you can skip steps 4 and 5 below.
 All you will need to do is...
     * Link the iOS version of your game, as described in the "Link Your Platform-